Minimal Markov basis for tests of main effect models for $2^{p-1}$ fractional factorial designs of resolution $p$: Abstract

 \section{Abstract}

-We consider conditional exact tests of factor effects in designed experiments for discrete response variables.
-Similarly to the analysis of contingency tables, Markov chain Monte Carlo methods can be used for performing exact tests, especially when large-sample approximations of the null distributions are poor and the enumeration of the conditional sample space is infeasible.
-To construct a connected Markov chain over the appropriate sample space, a common approach is to compute a Markov basis.
-Theoretically, a Markov basis can be characterized as a generator of a well-specified toric ideal in a polynomial ring and is computed by computational algebraic softwares.
-However, the computation of a Markov basis sometimes becomes infeasible even for problems of moderate sizes.
-In this paper, we obtain the closed form expression of minimal Markov bases for the main effect models of $2^{p-1}$ fractional factorial designs of resolution $p$.
+We consider conditional exact tests of factor effects in design of experiments for discrete response variables.
+Similarly to the analysis of contingency tables, Markov chain Monte Carlo methods can be used to perform exact tests, especially when large-sample approximations of the null distributions are poor and the enumeration of the conditional sample space is infeasible.
+In order to construct a connected Markov chain over the appropriate sample space, one approach is to compute a Markov basis.
+Theoretically, a Markov basis can be characterized as a generator of a well-specified toric ideal in a polynomial ring and is computed by computational algebraic software.
+However, the computation of a Markov basis sometimes becomes infeasible, even for problems of moderate sizes.
+In the present paper, we obtain the closed-form expression of minimal Markov bases for the main effect models of $2^{p-1}$ fractional factorial designs of resolution $p$.